 Case study: Dorset - headbutted by boxer

-A Dorset police officer suffered a fractured nose after she was head-butted in the face by a boxer who was wanted for domestic violence.
+A female officer from Dorset suffered a fractured nose when she was head-butted in the face by a boxer.

-The offender was jailed for three months for GBH.
-The officer said it was a “good result”.
+Her attacker was jailed for three months for GBH, which the officer felt a “good result”.
 Despite her experiences she plans to stay with the police force.

 Main page - Assaults: Protect The Protectors